zextras/tech-doc/source/carbonio/migration/migration-from-other.rst

 ~~~~~~~~

 An empty password is created for all users, which are enabled for
 password recovery.
-A recovery address e-mail must be set up for each
+Password recovery and a recovery address e-mail
-user.
+must be set up for each user.

 The CSV file must have the following structure::